0xPoe/talks/a-sink.slide/slides.md

 - Better performance: Union Set -> DAG.
 (With pull-based-sink: 63.3k/s -> 103k/s)
 - Removes some buffers.
 - Better abstraction and data flow: Table Sink -> Transaction Event Sink -> MySQL.
-- Better testability.
 - Better maintainability: all functions are thread-safe and async in Event Sink.
-- Easy to add new sinks.

 <!--
 Alright, let's talk about the outcomes of this project.